MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/legacy-repo.md

 Prior to open-sourcing Mycroft in the mycroft-core.git repo, a number of folks were working on the mycroft.git repo.
 The commit history was messy, there were some API keys checked in, and we felt it was time for a fresh start.
 The biggest drawback is the loss of commit/contributor history.
 This page will at least resolve the latter.
 Thank you to everyone who helped us get this far!

+{% hint style="info" %}
-**Please note that below is a percentage of commits, and not a percentage of contribution value.
-Everyone below is awesome.**
+Please note that below is a percentage of commits, and not a percentage of contribution value.
+Everyone below is awesome.
+{% endhint %}

 ## Git Summary: Mycroft Legacy Repo, 20 May 2016